Category Archives: Historic preservation

 Knoxville Garden Club decks out Blount Mansion: another darn good reason for a party!

-Like Blount Mansion, known to Native Americans when it was built in 1792 as “the house with many eyes,” is a special Knoxville space.
-Designated a National Historic Landmark, it was built by William Blount, a North Carolina politician and … Continue reading
+Blount Mansion, known to Native Americans when it was built in 1792 as “the house with many eyes,” is a special Knoxville space.
+Designated a National Historic Landmark, it was built by William Blount, a North Carolina politician and land … Continue reading

 Filed under: Downtown, Events, Historic preservation, Knoxville | 8 Comments